SeenoUrbanism/vanguard-ab-test/README.md

-📊 Vanguard A/B Test — UX Redesign Analysis
+Vanguard A/B Test — UX Redesign Analysis

+Link to the presentation: https://docs.google.com/presentation/d/1lGH5Y6p-mxHJRQSHTaX6tOOv4QyF9S-Wy4TJtKxTIVs/edit?slide=id.gc6f980f91_0_0#slide=id.gc6f980f91_0_0

-🧭 Project Overview
+Project Overview

 This project analyzes the results of an A/B experiment conducted by Vanguard to evaluate the impact of a new digital interface (Test) compared to the previous design (Control).